xaratustrah/twissfit/README.md

 ## Usage

 In general the `-v` or the `--verbose` switch increases the verbosity in all operations.

+In order to test the code, you can create test datasets.
 To create 3 simulated data sets you can use:

     python3 -m twissfit -s 3

+Whether you have simulated data or real data from the detector, you would like to either have a plot and check them, or you like to process them completely.
+If you just like to draw the fits and have a look at them, you can use the `-d` option, like:

+    python -m twissfit -d *.csv

+This creates the corresponding plots with the fits.
+You can use this option to get the initial feeling for your raw data before you further process them.

-Finally in order to process them you may:
+Finally in order to process the files completely them you may:

     python3 -m twissfit -p *.csv